Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

  </table>

 # Introduction
 This repository includes optimized deep learning models to speed up the deployment of deep learning inference on Xilinx&trade; platforms.
-These models cover different applications, including but not limited to ADAS/AD, video surveillance, robotics, data center, etc. You can get started with these free pre-trained models to enjoy the benefits of deep learning acceleration.
+These models cover different applications, including but not limited to ADAS/AD, medical, video surveillance, robotics, data center, etc. You can get started with these free pre-trained models to enjoy the benefits of deep learning acceleration.

 <p align="left">
   <img width="1264" height="420" src="images/vitis_ai_model_zoo.png">
 </p>

 ## Vitis AI 1.3 Model Zoo New Features！
 1.New added 28 models.
-Total of 92 models built with different frameworks including caffe/TensorFlow/TensorFlow2/PyTorch.</br>
+Total 92 models from different deep learning frameworks, Caffe, TensorFlow, TensorFlow 2 and PyTorch supported in Vitis AI Model Zoo. </br>

-2.The variety of model zoo has been significantly improved, covering a wider range of applications.
-Such as medical applications, we provide CT segmentation, medical robot instrument segmentation, Covid-19 chest radiograph segmentation and other reference models.
-In addition, we have strengthened support for autonomous driving and ADAS applications by more 3D detection and point cloud segmentation models.</br>
+2.The variety of Model Zoo has been significantly improved for a wider range of applications.
+For medical applications, we added CT image segmentation, medical robot instrument segmentation, Covid-19 chest radiograph segmentation and other reference models.
+For autonomous driving and ADAS applications, we added 3D point cloud detection and point cloud segmentation models. </br>

-3.Provide accuracy evaluation and quantization scripts for all released models.</br>
+3.Provided accuracy evaluation and quantization scripts for all the released models.</br>

-4.Updated information of more supported Xilinx hardware platforms and model performance.</br>
+4.Restructured model list show all model versions that run on all supported Xilinx platforms in more obvious form, and users can download the specific version they need for every model.</br>

 ## Model Information
-The following table includes comprehensive information about each model, including application, framework, training and validation dataset, backbone, input size, computation as well as float and quantized precision.<br>
+The following table includes comprehensive information about each model, including application, framework, training and validation dataset, backbone, input size, computation as well as float and quantized precision.
-At present, most of the python scripts we provided are compatible with python2/3, except a few models(No.21~23 and 25)need python2 environment.

 <details>
  <summary><b>Click here to view details</b></summary>